Parle à ta tête

-"Parle à ta tête" ("Speak to Your Head") is a song recorded by French singer-songwriter Indila.
-Produced by Skalpovich, it was released by Capitol Music Group on 23 August 2019 and will be included in her upcoming album.
+"Parle à ta tête" ("Speak to Your Head") is a song by French singer-songwriter Indila.
+Produced by Skalpovich, it was released through Capitol Music Group on 23 August 2019.

 Background

-In an interview, Indila shared details on the preparation of her second album:
+In an interview, Indila shared details on the preparation of her then second album:

 I decided to put the brakes on.
 It sometimes becomes necessary.
 What matters to me is to release an album that looks like me and that is the most thoughtful.

 On 20 August 2019, three days prior to the song's release, she tweeted an apology for her four year long hiatus and hinted at her return with the new single, saying: